backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

 The dataframe used in the figure below, dfFig, consists of two observations for each year in 2012-2018, and the five columns: 'FIPS_code', 'County_Name', 'Date', 'HPI', 'Percent_Change'.

 {% include TennHPI_Choropleth.html %}

+# Conclusion
+Both types of visualizations, static and interactive, have their place in Data Analysis.
+In this project, the static Matplotlib visualizations excels in relaying the bulk summary of the data very efficiently and quickly, but lacks valuable details of the individual counties.
+The interactive Plotly figure contains the individual datapoints and is also easily interpretable, but it wouldn't be the type of content you'd want to bring into a meeting or to present to a crowd since it entirely relies on user input.
+Aside from the Static vs. Interactive comparison, geographical data is almost ALWAYS best visualized using some form of a thematic map!

+Personally, I think the most enjoyable part of making visualizations is that there's never just one right answer, or one "Go-To" figure for all the different datasets.
+Sure it's easy to make some pretty atrocious visualizations, but there's a thousand different ways to skin a cat, right?
+It's up to you to determine which way's the best way.